Jerry Lawler: Sporadic appearances (2016–2019)

 On December 5, 2016, it was announced that Lawler would no longer be used on pre-shows and instead be kept for special events such as the Hall of Fame ceremony.

 On January 17, 2017, Lawler returned to SmackDown Live to host the return of The King's Court from his hometown of Memphis, Tennessee.
 During his interview with Dolph Ziggler, Ziggler took credit for Lawler's real life heart attack in September 2012 before and kicking him in the chest and leaving the ring.
 Later that night on Talking Smack, Renee Young announced that Lawler, Cole and Corey Graves will be the commentary team for the Royal Rumble match at the 2017 Royal Rumble.
 On August 28, Lawler filled in for Booker T on Raw commentary from his hometown of Memphis.
 Lawler, Ross and numerous other WWE Legends appeared on Raw 25 on January 22, 2018.
 On January 26, it was revealed that Lawler signed a new one-year deal with WWE.
 At the 2018 Royal Rumble, during the men's match, Lawler was the special guest commentator where he correctly predicted that Shinsuke Nakamura would win.

 On March 21, 2018, Lawler suffered a stroke at his home in Memphis.
-He explained the incident on his podcast, which he revealed he couldn't speak for three days.
+He explained the incident on his podcast, which he revealed he could not speak for three days.
 He stayed in the hospital's ICU until he woke up three days later and regained his speech.
 The doctors said Lawler would make a full recovery.
 He was able to make all of his appearances during WrestleMania 34 weekend in New Orleans and was cleared to wrestle.

-On April 8, 2018 at WrestleMania 34, Lawler called the fifth annual André the Giant Memorial Battle Royal on the WrestleMania 34 pre-show, alongside Ross and Saxton.
+On April 8, 2018, at WrestleMania 34, Lawler called the fifth annual André the Giant Memorial Battle Royal on the WrestleMania 34 pre-show, alongside Ross and Saxton.

 On April 27, 2018, Lawler served as part of the pre-show panel at the first WWE pay per view in Saudi Arabia called the Greatest Royal Rumble alongside Ross.

 On the special SmackDown Live 1000th episode on October 16, 2018, Lawler returned as a guest commentator alongside Booker T to provide commentary for the New Day–The Bar match for the SmackDown Tag Team Championship.

-Lawler returned as a guest commentator on the July 22, 2019 special episode of Raw called the Raw Reunion.
+Lawler returned as a guest commentator on the July 22, 2019, special episode of Raw called the Raw Reunion.

 On the July 30, 2019, edition of SmackDown Live, Lawler returned to host the Kings Court with Trish Stratus as his guest.

-Lawler returned on the August 19, 2019 edition of Raw to host the Kings Court and was attacked by "The Fiend" Bray Wyatt.
+Lawler returned on the August 19, 2019, edition of Raw to host the Kings Court and was attacked by "The Fiend" Bray Wyatt.